-OK first, let’s get into where you can pick up some beautiful blooms.
-There are three main places where you can buy flowers in France:
+OK first, let’s get into some of the best places where you can pick up some beautiful flowers in France.
+There are three main places where you can buy them:

 Florist shops are quite common in France and are open during business hours and usually on Sunday mornings as well.
 There are chain florists that you’ll see in many different towns as well as higher-end privately owned florists.

 You’ll find arrangements all ready to go complete with a decorative pot or vase as well as loose flowers (packaged and priced as a mini bouquet of 5-6 stems), often outside in the front of the florist that you can pick up yourself.

 This is more common at your everyday florist.
 Once you choose your flowers, bring them inside to be arranged into a bouquet.

 I like to grab two or three different colors of the same type of flower, as there’s often a nice color selection for each variety.
 Or I’ll stick with one hue and get a couple of types of flowers in that shade.

 Florists in France also do flower delivery as you’d expect, so feel free to call a local or online florist to have a sunny bouquet delivered to a loved one.
 Flowers carry the same sentiment and make the perfect gift in French culture, too.